District 13 Residency Program in Childhood General and Special Education

 - Plan for dynamic and collaborative partnerships with families and school professionals.

-- Engage in critical explorations of themself, others, and the wider world.
+- Engage in critical explorations of themselves, others, and the wider world.

 Supervised fieldwork/advisement lies at the heart of a Bank Street education.
 Through sustained experiences in the field, supervision from core faculty, and close collaboration with peers, our graduate students develop the ability to connect theory to practice and to reflect deeply on their own growth as educators.
 In this program, you will: